OleHolmNielsen/GPAW-benchmark-2018/README.md

 In order to verify that the benchmark calculations have produced correct results, numerical values in the sample output files should be compared to the reference output files.
+Here the [meld](http://meldmerge.org/) visual diff and merge tool can be very useful.

 To quickly verify the results, a few numbers from the output files may be extracted as follows: